adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter3/client.md

 have to deal with the offline table maintenance and conflict resolution patterns.

 !!! important "Azure Mobile Apps v3.0"
     Azure Mobile Apps introduced a breaking change in how SQLite was used in v3.0 of the Client SDK.
+The breaking change ensured support for Android Nougat.
 This book covers the v3.0 release of Azure Mobile Apps.
-Earlier versions required the installation of SQLite for Universal Windows and slightly different initialization semantics.

 There are three stages to using an offline client: